sophon-org/sophon-light-node/README.md

 ### How do I earn rewards?
 To be able to earn rewards you need to make sure that the light node is registered on Sophon so we can monitor your node's activity.

-By using the Railway template, we automatically register your node for you.
+By using the Railway template (or the Docker image), we automatically register your node for you.

 ### I don't want to use Railway
 If you do not wish to use this Railway template to spin up you light node, you can take a look at the [Development Docs](DEV_README.md)

 ### I want to change my node URL (or IP)
 TODO (@ryan)
-You can change your public domain by making a POST /nodes request sending the relevant information in the body of the message:
+You can change your public domain by making a `PUT /nodes` request sending the relevant information in the body of the message:

 ```
 curl -X POST /nodes \